-The Hematology ASH Education Program 2020 provides review articles from the Education Program at the 2020 ASH Annual Meeting.
+The Hematology ASH Education Program 2022 provides review articles from the Education Program at the 2022 ASH Annual Meeting.
 In this publication, each chapter relates to a different session presented at the meeting, spanning the spectrum from basic discovery and disease pathogenesis to the clinical application at the bedside.

-Source: Animated Healthcare Ltd/Science Photo Library
+Source: Thom Leach/Science Photo Library

 - Understand the data that support and challenge the use of ASCT in first remission in younger, fit MCL patients

 - Understand that the presence of TP53 mutation is associated with a poor response to standard chemoimmunotherapy, including ASCT

 - Review the use of novel therapies and MRD assessment in clinical trials that will help define the future role of ASCT in the modern era

 - Identify key components to consider in the preoperative planning for patients with hemophilia

 - Understand the goals of factor replacement during the perioperative period